Gaetanneo/Secure-Java-App-Deployment/README.md

   - main
 ```

- * to commit and push all the last changes/updates you just made.
+ * Commit and push all the last changes/updates you just made.
  * This will trigger another pipeline run.

 # Pipeline View